Updated: June 6, 2025

 New hires were struggling in the contact center.

-Is it because I'm a wizard?
+Am I'm a wizard?

 No, not really.
-I simply used a problem-solving technique called the Five Whys.
+I used a problem-solving technique called the Five Whys.
 You can use it to quickly get to the heart of many customer service challenges.

 Here's what it is, and how you can use it too.